DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 * It takes a moment to successfully apply the subscription.

-> NOTE: Canonical provides up to five (5) FREE tokens.
+> NOTE: Canonical provides up to five (5) FREE tokens for personal PCs.

 ---